NetGalley Review: Is NetGalley Worth It? w/ 50% Off Coupon!

 If you have a thin skin, NetGalley might not be the best place for you to be hanging around.
 Readers have it easy.
 It’s just a quick “No, you can’t get my book.”
 But for authors, NetGalley can be a swift kick in the pants.
 Readers leave brutally honest reviews.
 And no author is going to get perfect reviews.
 Learn to accept your criticism and move forward.
 If not, NetGalley can really do a number on your self-esteem.
 However, you will also know when you get positive reviews from the service that they are real and your book deserves them.

 When it comes to getting book reviews, there are other sources out there besides NetGalley such as:

 Edelweiss by Above the Treeline

-This is probably the closest site like NetGalley.
+This is probably the closest site to NetGalley.
 Both offer tons of books and the opportunities to distribute ARCs for review.
 But there are some major differences.
-Most people find the NetGalley review process to be the much more user-friendly of the two.
+Most people find the NetGalley review process to be much more user-friendly.
 As far as publishers go, Edelweiss has some great titles from major publishing houses.
-But NetGalley makes it much easier for self publishers to utilize.
+But NetGalley makes it much easier for self-publishers to use.